 Pandemics, Painting and Possibilities: Merging Music, Art & Songwriting

 His reputation as a renaissance artist is well established.
-As a 16 year old he had a comic strip published in 17 newspapers.
+As a teenager he had a comic strip published in 17 newspapers.
 Johnathon picked up the guitar and moved to the Appalachia mountains, becoming immersed in the music of America’s front porch.
-He is a touring songwriter with 17 released albums, five published books, playwright of the Walden Play performed in 42 countries, composer of the traditonal opera, Woody: For the People, organized the national association of front porch musicians called SongFarmers, the full symphony performances of Songs of Rural America and the creator and host of the live audience broadcast of the WoodSongs Old Time Radio Hour with a radio audience with over two million listeners each week on 500 public radio stations, public TV coast-to-coast, American Forces Radio Network in 173 nations and now on the RFD-TV Network nationwide.
-WoodSongs produced its historic 1000th live audience broadcast November 2019.
+He is a touring songwriter with 17 released albums, five published books, playwright of the Walden Play performed in 42 countries, composer of the traditional opera, Woody: For the People.
+He organized the national association of front porch musicians called SongFarmers, now with 73 active chapters nationwide.
+An adventurous performer, Michael filmed a concert special for public television and radio nationwide and the RFD TV Network with The Ohio Valley Symphony called “Songs of Rural America,” celebrating the music of America’s front porch.

 Along the way Johnathon released his fully illustrated book introducing kids to bluegrass music called Mousie HiWay: The Adventures of Banjo Mouse.

-As a serious painter he studied the works of masters like Rembrandt, Michelangelo and Monet.
-When it came time for Johnathon to put his own brush to canvas, he settled on the influence of Vincent van Gogh “Because his brilliance is in his simplicity, he explains,“ Vincent was so simple that it was complicated.”
+So, he went to work and studied the syles of masters like Rembrandt, Michelangelo and Monet.
+When it came time for Johnathon to put his own brush to canvas, he settled on the influence of Vincent van Gogh “Because his brilliance is in his simplicity,” he explains,“ Vincent was so simple that it was complicated.”
 Johnathon was drawn in by the imperfection, movement of the work and the spirit of van Gogh’s brush.

 “Vincent is to the art world as Woody Guthrie and Bob Dylan are to the music world,“ Johnathon explains.
 “As a folksinger I get what makes their music so revered.
 Besides the power of their lyrics, it’s the accessibility of their songs.
 They’re simple, everybody wants to play them.
 That is the simplicity that I loved.
 I wanted my paintings to feel just as accessible.
 That is why I used van Gogh as a mentor, not to copy him, but to use his inspiration.”